 A common question a Brisbane plumber will get is, “How can I find a water leak in my home?”
-It’s a fair question because they can cause serious damage to your home and finances, and a Brisbane plumber will see water leak related problems dozens of times in a week.
+It’s a fair question because they can cause serious damage to your home and finances, and a Brisbane plumber will see water leak-related problems dozens of times a week.

 How would a Brisbane plumber recommend detecting a water leak?

-Before you find where the water is leaking from, you need to confirm you have a water leak.
-Some leaks are easy to find because they can be seen, but many are hidden.
-So, how can you tell you there’s a leak?
-Any Brisbane plumber will tell you to check the water metre.
-Some modern dwellings have leak sensors, but not all homes do.
-To manually check for a leak with your water metre, note the reading of your water metre, don’t use water for a couple of hours, then take the reading again.
-If you haven’t used any water, and the reading has increased, then a Brisbane plumber will say you’ve probably got a leak.
+Before you find where the water leak is coming from, you need to confirm you have a leak.
+Some leaks are easy to spot, like dripping taps or a leaking toilet, but many hidden leaks can go unnoticed, causing further damage to your property.
+One of the most reliable ways to detect a leak is by checking your water meter.
+Any Brisbane plumbing expert will tell you to do a water meter reading.
+To check for water leaks, note the reading of your water meter, don’t use any water for a couple of hours, and then take the reading again.
+If the reading has increased without any water consumption, then you likely have a leak.

 Brisbane Plumber tips for finding a leak